There comes a point in every business owner’s journey where they think, “Why is this so frustrating?”

 There are three clear signs that it’s time to redesign your client experience, so you have happier customers, and doing business actually gets easier.

 SIGN 1: Clients are asking a lot of questions

 If you aren’t being proactive or clear in your communication, you’re making your clients work way too hard.
 Clients who have to ask about the next steps or for detailed information aren’t enjoying their time with you.
 And creating an FAQ document/page is not the solution.
 Instead, take a careful look at all your website and email copy to ensure you’re covering the 5 W’s – who, what, where, when, why (eh – throw in the how too!) in an accessible, digestible way.

 Still in the grind, huh?
 Have you ever heard of the saying “building the plane while you’re flying it”?
 If you’re still building, it’s time to set aside time to finish the job.
 When you thoughtfully design your client experience, you will be able to create automations and templates that reduce the amount of work you actually have to do.

 People say they like you.
 Maybe they even give you a five-star review.
 That’s good, right?
 Sure… but are they sending referrals your way?
 Are they giving you shout-outs on social media?
 Are they returning to do business with you?
 There’s a difference between followers and advocates.
 If you’ve been completing work and people are satisfied but not generating sales through their activities, you’re in the mediocre zone, my friend.

 If you’re now sitting here thinking, “Oh, no!” – I have you covered.
-My on-demand Client Experience Mapping course will help you build a thoughtful client experience that delivers exceptional service and results.
+My Client Experience Mapping workbook will help you build a thoughtful client experience that delivers exceptional service and results.
 Check it out here.